N.NOTE · field log

 For a deeper dive into tag strategy, including exactly which types of phrases to use in each of your 13 slots, read our full guide: Etsy Tags Strategy: How to Use All 13 Slots.

-Paste your Etsy listing into ListingLab and get an instant AI score across 6 ranking factors — free, no signup required.
+Paste your Etsy listing.
+Get an AI audit across 6 ranking factors.
+Free, no signup.

 Description (Items 11–15)